Best Stretches to Relieve Sciatica

 Sciatica refers to a pain that radiates along the path of the sciatic nerve which branches from the lower back, through the hips and buttocks and down each leg.
 Typically, sciatica affects only one side of your body.

 It most commonly occurs when a herniated disc, a bone spur on the spine, or narrowing of the spine called spinal stenosis, compresses part of the nerve.
 It can lead to increased inflammation, and severe pain, as well as often some numbness or tingling in the affected leg.

 Only very severe sciatica cases that are associated with significant leg weakness or bowel or bladder changes are candidates for surgery.
-You should see your healthcare professional or doctor to discuss your options.
+If you're suffering from sciatica with these symptoms, you should see your healthcare professional or doctor to discuss your options.

 Symptoms of Sciatica

 Symptoms include pain that radiates from your lower lumbar, which is in the pelvis region.
 It can be a throbbing pain, from the lower lumbar, to the lower spine, to the buttocks.
 You might feel discomfort almost anywhere along the nerve pathway, but it's most likely to follow a path from the buttocks and lower back, to the back of the thigh and calf.
 The pain can vary widely, from a mild ache to a sharp burning sensation or excruciating pain.
 It can feel like a jolt or electric shock, and can make it difficult to sleep.
 It can be aggravated by simply coughing or sneezing.
 Prolonged sitting can also drastically aggravate symptoms.
 Symptoms also include numbness, tingling, and muscle weakness in the affected leg or foot.

 Mild sciatica usually goes away over time.
 Make sure that you discuss with your healthcare professional if self-care measures failed to ease your symptoms or if your pain lasts longer than a week, if the pain is severe, or it becomes progressively worse.